Percentage of clients requiring emergency dental care treated within recommended time

 • Triage category 3 (recommended 14 days).

-For Triage category 1, the recommended time is the proportion of clients who required treatment within 24 hours and commenced their course of care within 24 hours.
+e.g. For Triage category 1, the measure shows the percentage of clients who required treatment within 24 hours and commenced their course of care within 24 hours of triage.

 The time to course of care commencement is calculated from triage date until course of care start date.